 Shane Rodrigues, Stacey Darling-Novak, Brian Tresner and Al Clark were among the many faculty members who were honored at the Faculty and Staff Recognition Ceremony last Friday.

 Beginning next semester, the University of La Verne will implement a new scheduling concept, called “sunrise college,” and some classes will begin as early as 6 a.m.

-The following students in the CAPA program earned a grade point average of 3.75 or higher during the fall 2010 semester.
+The following students in the CAPA program earned a grade point average of 3.75 or better in the fall 2013 semester.

 Campus and community news for the week of May 23, 2014.

 According to the U.S. Department of Justice, 73 percent of sexual assaults are perpetrated by a non-stranger, 38 percent of rapists are friends or acquaintances and 28 percent are intimate partners.

 The term “rape culture” is being used more and more frequently in social media, public conversation and even the mainstream news media.